PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 23. Sanction for Failure to Comply with Arbitration Order.
 (Follows U.T.C.R.
 13.100(9)) The arbitrator(s) shall have the authority to require a party, an attorney advising each party, or both, to pay the reasonable expenses, including attorney fees, caused by the failure of such party or attorney, or both, to obey an order of the arbitrator(s).

 24. Subpoena and Contempt Power.
-The arbitrator(s) shall have the power granted in ORS 36.675 and 9 USC Sec.
-7 to compel the attendance of witnesses duly notified by either party and to enforce from either party the production of all books, papers and documents deemed material to the cause by the arbitrator(s).
-(Subpoena forms are available from ASP.)
+The arbitrator(s) or an attorney shall have the power granted in ORS 36.675 and 9 USC Sec.
+7 to compel by subpoena the attendance at a hearing of a witness and to require a witness to bring to a hearing the books, papers and documents identified in the subpoena.
+(Subpoena forms for attendance at a hearing are available from ASP.)
 The arbitrator(s) or a party shall have the right granted in ORS 36.675(1), (6), and (7) and 9 USC Sec.
 7 to initiate contempt proceedings in court against any witness or party refusing to answer a subpoena or obey any lawful order of the arbitrator(s).

-25. Failure or Refusal of a Party to Participate; Prima Facie Hearing.
-The failure, refusal, or inability of any party to participate in the arbitration process or to attend the hearing, or any portion thereof, or a party's failure to obtain an adjournment or postponement of the hearing or any portion thereof, after due notice thereof, shall not prevent the appointment of the arbitrator(s) and shall not prevent the arbitration process from continuing or prevent the hearing being scheduled or from taking place as scheduled or prevent an award from being rendered.
+25. Failure or Refusal of a Party to Participate; Prima Facie Hearing, Defaults not Authorized.
+The failure, refusal, or inability of any party to participate in the arbitration process or to attend the hearing, or any portion thereof, or a party's failure to obtain an adjournment or postponement of the hearing or any portion thereof, after due notice pursuant to ASP’s rules, shall not prevent the appointment of the arbitrator(s) and shall not prevent the arbitration process from continuing or prevent the hearing being scheduled or from taking place as scheduled nor shall it prevent a prima facie hearing from occurring or prevent an award from being rendered.
 However, the arbitrator(s) shall not render an award except upon evidence stipulated to or made at the hearing sufficient to support the award rendered.
+The failure of a party to pay all or any portion of compensation of the arbitrator(s) shall not preclude the party’s participation in the arbitration process or at the hearing, and such non-payment or non-participation shall not cause such party to be in default or constitute a reason for an award to be rendered against the party.

 26. Adjournments.
 Upon the request of any party and at the discretion of the arbitrator(s), the hearing may be adjourned from time to time.
 The hearing shall be adjourned upon the joint request of all parties.